Kenenisa1/Sidama_Mesob_HRMS/documentation.md

-# Hawassa Pulse: SMUC HR Digitization Portal
+# Sidama_MESOB HRMS: SMUC HR Digitization Portal
 **Project Status:** Version 1.0.0 – Development
 **Location:** Hawassa, Ethiopia
 **Concept:** Modernizing the hiring landscape of the Sidama Region by transitioning from manual paper-based processes to a streamlined digital ecosystem.